piazzai/hacked-jekyll/README.md

 newtab: true
 ```

 It is also possible to change the color scheme.
-If you want to do so, you should create a file called `_sass/base.scss` with the following CSS code:
+If you want to do so, you should create a file called `_sass/base.scss` with the following code:

 ```scss
 body {